Difference Between Fate and Karma

 Fate is the concept that is understood as a pre-determined set of events that are bound to happen in an individual’s life.
 It is something that is unchangeable and cannot be, under any circumstance, avoided.
 It is not possible for an individual to alter it using any or every possible means.

-It connotes that an individual’s life, beginning from the moment they take their first breath of air up till the moment they release their last breath, has been scripted by the divine forces.
+It connotes that an individual’s life, from the moment they take their first breath of air until the moment they release their last breath, has been scripted by the divine forces.
 Every moment of a person’s life is decided beforehand according to the concept of Fate.

 It is widely believed that the philosophy of fate came from Ancient Greeks and Romans.
 There were Greek and Roman Goddesses known as ‘Fate Spinners’, who weaved the threads of the fate of a person’s life.
 Fate is understood to be directed upon the Almighty’s wishes.